CK-Build/CKli/README.md

 If you installed CKli globally, you can run `ckli` in any command prompt to start it.

+:warning: On Linux, the Path environment variable of your shell need to be updated.

 ### First Run

 CKli will ask a password to secure your [KeyVault](docs/KeyVault.md), where all your secrets are stored.
 Every time you start CKli, your KeyVault password will be asked.